 This monocular has been made with a range of applications in mind.
 These can be used for hunting, boating, fishing, paintball, camping, stargazing, rescue and recovery, monitoring, etc. Whether you’re out at dawn or on the way to night-hunting in the woods, this is a great gadget to spend money on.
 The on-board system can record videos or take HD photos.
 You don’t have to wait at home or at your computer to have access to your recordings.
 You can preview them on the monocular’s screen.

 It fully uses infrared-sensitive CMOS-based image sensor technology.
 It has a 4-inch display screen that offers a wide field of view and is incredibly gentle on users’ eyes.

 The unit can be powered by a set of 4 AA 1.5V batteries.
-These can be lithium-ion, alkaline or Ni-MH type of battery.
+These can be lithium-ion, alkaline, or Ni-MH type of batteries.
 It is also compatible with a mobile power bank.

 There is a lifetime warranty on this model.
 If you come across any problem, without having voided the warranty, you can contact Bestguarder for a replacement or money refund.

 The model’s Infrared illuminator lets you have access to 350m/1150ft distance even in the dark